microsoft/WebTemplateStudio/docs/getting-started-developers.md

 4. Open the `src/extension` folder using `VSCode`.
 5. Start the debugger by pressing `F5`.
 This should open the Extension Development Host in a new Visual Studio Code window.
 6. In the Extension Development Host, press `Ctrl + Shift + P` on Windows/Linux or `Command ⌘ + Shift + P` to open the Command Palette.
-7. In the Command Palette, `Web Template Studio: Launch` and press `Enter` to launch the extension.
-Make sure that you don't have the Web Template Studio from the marketplace isntalled, otherwise it will throw an error.
+7. In the Command Palette, type `Web Template Studio: Launch` and press `Enter` to launch the extension.
+Make sure that you don't have the Web Template Studio from the marketplace installed, otherwise it will throw an error.

 ## Developing the Client